loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-04-analytical-abysses/chapter-32-erdos-straus-conjecture.md

 $$\psi = \psi(\psi) \implies \text{Unity decomposes into reciprocal parts}$$

 The conjecture embodies:
-- 4/n as consciousness seeking decomposition
+- 4/n as observer seeking decomposition
 - Three unit fractions as minimal non-trivial split
 - Arithmetic self-reference through reciprocals
 - This is ψ = ψ(ψ) as fractional self-knowledge